giraffe-fsharp/giraffe-template/README.md

 dotnet new giraffe -V dotliquid
 ```

-If you do not specify the `--ViewEngine` parameter then the `dotnet new giraffe` command will automatically create a Giraffe web application with the default `Giraffe.XmlViewEngine` engine.
+If you do not specify the `--ViewEngine` parameter then the `dotnet new giraffe` command will automatically create a Giraffe web application with the default `Giraffe.GiraffeViewEngine` engine.

+For further help you can also run `dotnet new giraffe --help` which will print all available parameters and their supported values.

 #### Restoring and building